QUICK TRAIL FACTS

 Over on the north side of the mountain, you have the option of hiking up the rather steep 1-mile Bald Peak Trail, and across the gentle 1.2-mile ridge to the main summit.
 There are stunning views — and picnic tables — at the ski lift and tower, which you can reach if you head off on Sue’s Way Trail from the Bald Peak Trail.
 I recommend doing this.
 (By the way, The Needle’s Eye, off of the Bald Peak Trail, is a rock formation that might have water coursing through it when we’re not in the middle of a drought!
 It’s accessed by a spur off the main trail.)

 The Fire Warden’s trail, while nice, is the least exciting way to get up the mountain.
 If you are able to do a traverse, I recommend going up Bald Peak Trail — and not missing the tower — and over to the main summit, and then taking Southwest Ridge Trail down.

 The Fire Warden’s and Southwest Ridge Trails are on the west side of the mountain, located off of Wilton Warren Rd. and Denmark Rd.
-Neither of them have obvious kiosks that you can see from the road.
 To find the Fire Warden’s trail, look for a big yellow mansion on Wilton Warren Rd.
 The trailhead is just next to it, through a closed gate.
 You’ll see a warn wooden sign for the trail, and the kiosk is up the trail a bit in the woods.
 The Southwest Ridge Trail is also not marked, but you’ll see a kiosk if you pull into the parking area.